-Treaty basin: Frontier or shared waters Date: April 10, 1987
+Treaty basin: Frontier or shared waters Signatories: Guatemala, Republic of, United Mexican States

 International Commission on Limits and water between Mexico and Guatemala

 Formally established by exchange of diplomatic notes between the countries.
 Commission has authority to advise the two countries on border issues and the equitable use of water.